uniwswap/uniwens-docs/contract-api-reference/.dns-permanent-registrar/controller.md

 function available(string name) public view returns(bool);
 ```

 `available` returns true iff the name is both valid and available for registration by this controller.
-[Under the hood](https://github.com/ensdomains/ethregistrar/blob/master/contracts/ETHRegistrarController.sol#L55-L58), this call uses the `valid` function \(above\) and the `available` function on the [registrar](registrar.md#check-name-availability) contract, which checks for availability in both the legacy LNS registrar and current LNS registrar.
+[Under the hood](https://github.com/ensdomains/ethregistrar/blob/master/contracts/ETHRegistrarController.sol#L55-L58), this call uses the `valid` function \(above\) and the `available` function on the [registrar](registrar.md#check-name-availability) contract, which checks for availability in both the legacy ĐNS registrar and current ĐNS registrar.

 Callers **should** use this function to check if a name is available for registration, rather than the `available` function on the registrar contract, which does not check name length.